Striker (comic): Warbury era

 During February 2007 Fabian de Guisson began attending relationship counselling with his partner Vanessa Openshaw, with both claiming the other was cheating on them.
 The counsellor, Celia Montgomery, decided to see them both separately.
 At their first session, Fabian made advances towards her, Soon after, Fabian was signing copies of his autobiography Je Suis Magnifique at a Warbury bookshop, when he saw Montgomery.
 He asked her whether she would be pressing charges.
 As she struggled to get away, her dress caught in the door and came off, leaving her in her underwear in the street.
 Fabian ended up in court, accused of sexual harassment.
 The case went badly, however, Fabian's lawyer lied that he had acted because of a mental condition.
 As a result, Fabian was sent to a mental hospital.
 There, he made a plan to seduce his doctor so that she would sign his release papers.
-However, after he made love to the wrong doctor his real doctor arrived, diagnosing him with narcissism.
+However, after he had sex with the wrong doctor his real doctor arrived, diagnosing him with narcissism.